shenrique08/R-language/README.md

 # R-language
-Study of R language in Data Science
+  This repository contains some practices of basic data science with R language